ML4GW/amplfi/README.md

 When pulling changes from this repository, it's recommended to use the `--recurse-submodules` flag to pull any updates from the submodules as well.

-Next, install the `amplfi.law` submodule, which is used for launching `amplfi` workflows with [`law`](https://github.com/riga/law)
+Next, install the `amplfi.law` submodule, which is used for launching `amplfi` data generation workflows with [`law`](https://github.com/riga/law)

 ```console
 cd amplfi/law
 poetry install
 ```

+## Building Containers
+Some `AMPLFI` workflows can be run via `apptainer` images.
-Finally, build the `train` and `data` project apptainer images.
-Set the `$AMPLFI_CONTAINER_ROOT` environment variable to a location where you want the images to be stored, e.g. `~/amplfi/images`.
+To build the containers, first set the `$AMPLFI_CONTAINER_ROOT` environment variable to a location where you want the images to be stored, e.g. `~/amplfi/images`.
+It is recommended to also add this environment variable to your `~/.bash_profile` (or your shells equivalent).

-Make sure you are in the respective projects home directory when building the container.
-For example, from the `amplfi` repositories home directory
+To build the `train` and `data` containers, make sure you are in the respective projects home directory.
+For example, starting from the
+`amplfi` repositories home directory the `data` image can be built by running the following"

 ```console
 cd projects/data
 apptainer build $AMPLFI_CONTAINER_ROOT/data.sif apptainer.def
 ```
-will build the `data` image.

 Make sure you do the same for the `train` image!

+## Initializing a Pipeline
+`AMPLFI` comes with a handy command, `amplfi-init`, for initializing a run directory

 ## Generating Data
 Training and testing background strain data can be generated with the `amplfi.law.DataGeneration` workflow.